o-azin/autodesk/aec_payload_generator_readme.md

 ```
 aec_output/
 ├── model.json                    # Single model document
-├── assets.json                   # JSON array with all assets
+├── assets.json                   # JSON array with all assets (for inspection)
+├── assets.jsonl                  # JSONL format for mongoimport
-└── relationships.json            # JSON array with all relationships
+├── relationships.json            # JSON array with all relationships (for inspection)
+└── relationships.jsonl           # JSONL format for mongoimport
 ```

+**Note**: `.jsonl` files are optimized for `mongoimport` (one document per line). `.json` files are formatted for easy inspection.

 ### Model Document (model.json)